rossliam2212/LZWCompressionAlgorithm/README.md

 # LZW Compression Algorithm

-Simple LZW Compression Encoding program written using Java based on this [Algorithm](https://github.com/rossliam2212/LZWCompressionAlgorithm/blob/master/Encoding%20Algorithm.txt).
+Simple LZW Compression Encoding program written using Java based on the [Algorithm](https://github.com/rossliam2212/LZWCompressionAlgorithm/blob/master/Encoding%20Algorithm.txt) below.

 ## Encoding Algorithm
 - At the start, the dictionary contains all possible roots and P is empty.